Scientific Data

 Numerical Data

-Different numerical data types (e.g. integer and floating-point numbers) can be represented by bytes.
+Different numerical data types (e.g. integer and floating-point numbers) require different binary representation.
 The more bytes we use for each value, the larger is the range or precision we get, but more bytes require more memory.

 For example, integers stored with 1 byte (8 bits) have a range from [-128, 127], while with 2 bytes (16 bits) the range becomes [-32768, 32767].
 Integers are whole numbers and can be represented exactly given enough bytes.
 However, for floating-point numbers the decimal fractions can not be represented exactly as binary (base 2) fractions in most cases which is known as the representation error.
 Arithmetic operations will further propagate this error.
 That is why in scientific computing, numerical algorithms have to be carefully designed to not accumulate errors, and floating-point numbers are usually allocated with 8 bytes to make sure the inaccuracy is under control and does not lead to unsteady solutions.